MichaelBui/strixhalo-homelab/Hardware/PCs/Bosgame_M5.md

 As of October 2025, EU orders are shipped from Germany and US orders are shipped from the US.
 All other orders are shipped from China.

+> [!WARNING]
+> Multiple users reported the following problems:
+> - Loose screw(s) inside the case; shake your PC before first use, remove the screw if you hear any rattling
+> - Rear fan may produce clicking noises; replacement is difficult due to custom design

 ### Reviews